 Waking Up Fabulous: Taking Refuge in Every Moment, Every Day, for the Benefit of All

-On this retreat, as LGBTIQ people, we come together in practice and Refuge, turning towards that which truly matters in our lives, for the highest good of all.
-Hope you can join us.
+On this rare LGBTIQ retreat, we come together to practice turning towards and caring for ourselves, each other and all that truly matters in our lives, for the highest good of all.
+Hope you can join us!

 Madeline Klyne has loved the dharma since 1986.
 She is a co-founder and teacher of South Shore Insight Meditation Center (SSIMC), a core teacher at Cambridge Insight Meditation Center (CIMC), and a visiting teacher at Insight Meditation Society.
-Madeline teaches programs and retreats for LGBTQ communities.
+Madeline teaches programs and retreats for LGBTIQ communities.
 Part of Madeline’s spiritual path was to come out at the age of 5.
-Madeline delights in exploring practice in daily life with all who are interested.
-Visit her on southshoreinsight.org .
+Madeline delights in exploring practice in daily life with all who are interested. www.southshoreinsight.org or SSIMC.ORG

 |Total Fees by Room Choice.|